Food Branding: The Secret Ingredient to Culinary Success

 The Appetising World of Food Branding

-Food branding is not merely an attractive label on a package; it blends psychology, design, and marketing to establish an exclusive food item identity.
+Food branding is not merely an attractive label on a package; it combines psychology, design, and marketing to establish a unique identity for a food item.

-From the small convenience store to the supermarket aisle, branding determines what we put in our carts, how much money we are willing to dish out, and how we think it will taste.
+From the small convenience store to the supermarket aisle, branding influences what we put in our carts, how much money we are willing to spend, and how we perceive the taste.

 What’s in a Name?
 The Power of Food Product Naming